Store Performance Index shows overall performance of your app on app stores. It is based on combined ASO & reviews metrics.

 So I tried the chat feature it never works, I tried sending emails to customer support but no response so I figured my only recourse of action left is to read accurate review and maybe that will give me some assistance.
 I’m curious as to where the current state of the dash command app.
 When I try opening the app it tells me “This copy of DashCmd has expired.”
 Well there’s no new version, I haven’t been able to find any updates and I haven’t received any email notification.
 So was it a poor investment on my part to purchase the hardware and extra features for this app?
 Because I also noticed does not work with the pioneer radio anymore either.
 I kind of feel like I’m being left high and dry with no answers, seriously is it asking too much kept in the loop?
 Did the company that owns the app go under or going under?

-DashCommand - OBD-II Gauges has 1 200 user reviews.
+DashCommand - OBD-II Gauges have a 1 200a user reviews.

 In the meanwhile, check latest insights